nf-core/airrflow/docs/usage.md

 #### R1 read contains C primer (and UMI barcode)

 The `--cprimer_position` and `--umi_position` (if UMIs are used) parameters need to be set to R1 (this is the default).
-If there are extra bases before the UMI barcode, specify the number of bases with the `--umi_start` parameter (default zero).
 If there are extra bases between the UMI barcode and C primer, specify the number of bases with the `--cprimer_start` parameter (default zero).
 Set `--cprimer_position R1` (this is the default).

 ![nf-core/bcellmagic](images/Primers_R1_UMI_C.png)